Get a Great General Purpose Reward Card and Use It for All of Your Spending (2021)

 - You'll get some other attractive benefits with the Sapphire Reserve Card.
 These include airport lounge access, primary rental car insurance, and top-of-the-line travel and shopping protections.

 You can always use them (at a fixed value of 1.5 cents each) to offset grocery store, home improvement store and restaurant purchases on your credit card bill, or make any travel purchase through the Chase website.
-And you can get around the same 1.5 cents per point when you use them to purchase most Southwest Airlines or JetBlue tickets.

 The Freedom Unlimited Card has no annual fee.
 However, the Sapphire Reserve’s annual fee is a whopping $550, and you need to have it, or the Sapphire or Ink Preferred Card, in order to get good value from the points you earn with the Freedom Unlimited Card.